Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 in this option will be replaced by variables defined in YAML front matter.

-The command will be exported at the location of the folder of current file.
+The command will be executed at the location of the folder of the current file.

 When Select file path to save

-is selected in “Show Save File Dialog”, you can use this filed to identify which file extensions are allowed for exported file target.
+is selected in “Show Save File Dialog”, you can use this field to identify which file extensions are allowed for the exported file target.

 Besides the Open exported file location

 option.
-When enabled, typora will display dialog contains the command output (from stdout
+When enabled, Typora will display a dialog that contains the command output (from stdout

 ).
-Even it is not enabled, when export failed, the error message from command line will always be shown.
+Even it is not enabled, when an export fails, the error message from the command line will always be shown.

-, they will be replaced to variables defined in YAML front matter.
+, they will be replaced by variables defined in YAML front matter.

-If configs and examples explained in this page still cannot fit your needs, you can simplify search Google with keyword pandoc and your special needs, then fill the pandoc arguments or templates into Typora’s export panel as other formats / configs using pandoc or other formats using custom commands explained.
+If configurations and examples explained in this page still cannot fit your needs, you can simply search Google with the keyword pandoc and your special needs, then fill the pandoc arguments or templates into Typora’s export panel as other formats / configs using pandoc or other formats using custom commands explained.

 You can use ${variables}

-in custom header / footer text and custom export command, their values are:
+in custom header / footer text and custom export commands, their values are:

 Key | Value |